capotej/finatra-site/README.md

 # Finatra Site

-How to generate
+./gocms to generate

-1) copy ./gocms to $PATH
+./gocms -serve to serve
-2) sh generate.sh
-3) python -m SimpleHTTPServer